Compare non-bank lender interest rates from 5.69%

 Advantages of getting a home loan from a non-bank lender

-• Some non-bank lenders are more willing to lend to higher risk borrowers such as those who are self-employed.
-They can also be more accommodating of fluctuating credit history.
+• Some non-bank lenders are more willing to lend to higher risk borrowers such as those who are self-employed or who have a fluctuating credit history

 Disadvantages of using a non-bank lender